codebyMai/mai-silva-art-portfolio/README.md

 # Mai Silva Art
-MaiSilvaArt is the online portfolio website of the artist and illustrator Mai Silva.
+Mai Silva Art is the online portfolio website of the artist and illustrator Mai Silva.
 The primary goal of the website is to showcase Mai's artwork to potential professional customers in publishing industry.

 ![Mai Silva Art showing  on all devices types](assets/docs/mockup.png)